 Serguei Netessine is The Timken Chaired Professor of Global Technology and Innovation at INSEAD and the Research Director of the INSEAD-Wharton alliance.
 Prior to joining INSEAD in 2010, he has been a faculty member at the Wharton School, University of Pennsylvania.
 He lived and worked in Russia, USA, France and now in Singapore.

-Professor Netessine has been the recipient of several teaching awards for delivering classes to MBA and Executive MBA students at the Wharton School and INSEAD, and he frequently teaches and directs Executive Education Programs, including Massive On-Line programs for Microsoft and Accenture (10,000+ participants).
+Professor Netessine has been the recipient of several teaching awards for delivering classes to MBA and Executive MBA students at the Wharton School and INSEAD, and he frequently teaches and directs Executive Education Programs, including teaching in Massive On-Line program for Microsoft (10,000+ participants).
 Prolific academic writer, professor Netessine holds senior editorial positions at several leading academic journals and he co-authored dozens of publications in prominent management journals, including Management Science, Marketing Science, Operations Research, Harvard Business Review and other.
 His work has received extensive media coverage in CIO Magazine, The Economist, Forbes, Huffington Post, Multichannel Merchant, New York Times, US News, Business Standard and Strategy & Business and other press.
 He regularly blogs about innovation on http://www.renaissanceinnovator.com and HBR Network.

 His latest book "The Risk-Driven Business Model: Four Questions that will Define Your Company" was published by Harvard Business Press in 2014.
 It received 2015 Axiom Business book award for "Business Theory".